kkim93142/MessangerBotR_For_TS/README.md

 # MessengerBotR_For_TS
-A base of MessangerBotR for typescript developers
+A base of MessengerBotR for typescript developers

 Entry Point = Modules/index.ts